-This menu allows the choice of the language of the programme design including printing and data export.
-The information is stored in \Unifit2022\language\language.set.
+This menu allows the choice of the language, German or English, of the programme design including printing and data export.
+The information is stored in \Unifit2026\language\language.
+Set.
+The language can only change if no spectra windows is open.